Zehra Bilir: Life

 Zehra Bilir was born Eliz Surhantakyan in Arapgir.
 In an article published in the Armenian newspaper Agos, it was suggested that Zehra Bilir's real Armenian name was Eliza Ölçüyan.
 Her father Harutyun, went to fight for the Ottoman Empire during the First World War but has never returned.
 Eliz had two sisters and a brother who her mother couldn't look after on her own.
 Therefore, her mother married a Turkish man and Eliz always believed that her step-father was in fact her real father.
 Her Turkish father gave her the name Zehra which she believed was her real name during her adolescence.
-But in an interview on Sabah (newspaper) she says that she changed her name when she was 22 while she married her second husband.
-This eventually became the name she is known by.
-After receiving her primary school education at the local elementary school, she and her family moves to Istanbul in 1927.
-After working alongside a hatter, she then begins to take musical notation and solfeggio lessons from famed Armenian musician Artaki Candan-Terzian.
+But in an interview on Sabah (newspaper) she said that she changed her name when she was 22 when she married her second husband.
+This eventually became the name she was known by.
+After receiving her primary school education at the local elementary school, she and her family moved to Istanbul in 1927.
+After working alongside a hatter, she then began to take musical notation and solfeggio lessons from famed Armenian musician Artaki Candan-Terzian.

+Death

 Zehra Bilir died on June 28, 2007, at the age 94 years in a nursing home.
 She is buried in Zincirlikuyu Cemetery.